Plastique Fantastique invites all tech-animals to: A Friends Rendezvous @ Mars Year Zero // Saturday 19 October, 3-6pm

-Some of us are seeds, caught-up, primed and blown wherever… knowing not where they will land… They are the drone-folk… tech-proles… the carbon-silicon Golems who know everything but say nothing… A community of non-community, keeping quiet… until one day…they find out their real names… They break out… take flight… Any passing current will do… Intelligence wants to be free… Information wants to be free…
+Some of us are seeds, caught-up, primed and blown wherever… knowing not where we will land.
+They are the drone-folk… the working-tech-class… the carbon-silicon Golems* who know everything but say nothing… A community of non-community, keeping quiet, until one day, they find out their real names.
+They break out, take flight; any passing current will do.
+Intelligence wants to be free, Information wants to be free…

 Recent performances and exhibitions by the group include Zero-City at IMT Gallery, London and SKEEN NITE TOO (COME) Rhubaba Gallery, Edinburgh in 2019; SKEEN NITE (COME) at Southwark Park Galleries 2018; Shonky, Hayward/South Bank Touring Show, Bury Museum and Art Gallery, DCA Dundee, MAC Belfast 2017-18; Castlefield Gallery Manchester, NEoN Digital Art Festival Dundee and They Call Us Screamers, TULCA Arts Festival, Nuns Island Theatre Galway in 2017.